Overtone: Overtone singing

 Overtone singing is a traditional form of singing in many parts of the Himalayas and Altay; Tibetans, Mongols and Tuvans are known for their overtone singing.
 In these contexts it is often referred to as throat singing or khoomei, though it should not be confused with Inuit throat singing, which is produced by different means.
-There are also possibility to create the overtone out of fundamental tone without any stress on the throat.
+There is also the possibility to create the overtone out of fundamental tones without any stress on the throat.

 Also, the overtone is very important in singing to take care of vocal tract shaping, to improve color, resonance, and text declamation.
 During practice overtone singing, it helps the singer to remove unnecessary pressure on the muscle, especially around the throat.
 So if one can "find" a single overtone, then one will know where the sensation needs to be in order to bring out vocal resonance in general, helping to find the resonance in one's own voice on any vowel and in any register.